davidrichards/davidrichards.github.io/_posts/2020-01-10-embedding-architecture.markdown

 Imagine reachability and interaction are critical to profitability, so this question remains stable in everyone's minds as important.
 I learn quite a bit more about what's led to my success, but I also have really good tools to figure out what something new may mean.

-As an example, say I decide to track college degrees into the attributes I track in my network.
+As an example, say I decide to add college degrees into the attributes I track in my network.
 I get some data and update my models.
 Knowing about the education of each person, do I know more about reachability and interaction?
 Does education behave more like job title or more like hobbies?

 From here I can experiment with ways to encourage more-profitable behavior in my network.
 I know the factors that drive people.
 I know if new factors are significant, and if so in what way they are significant.
 I can direct what features to put in the application, what approaches to try in marketing, and which reports to provide.